NoInitRD/Speakeasy/README.md

 It was designed with am emphasis on speed, memory safety, and ease of use.
 To use ICE all you have to do is enter information into the config.txt file.

+# Information

+Because ICE uses iptables to adjust rules, it requires root permissions to operate.
+There are three files that ICE uses to function:

+	- config.txt is shown above and it is where the port knocking sequence and other rules are created.
+There are comments to assist users in understanding what various things do.

+	- whitelist.txt is a file that initializes with "127.0.0.1" only to allow machines to connect to themselves.
+To add a host without having them knock simply append their IP address to the list.

+	- log.txt is where ICE logs relevant information.
+It will tell you if you're configuration is functioning as well as when a host has started knocking, failed the sequence, or has successfully authenticated.

+These files will be automatically generated when running ICE for the first time.

+If for whatever reason these files are deleted they can be restored with default values by simply running ICE again.
+This feature can also be used to regenerate the default configuration settings.

+It is important to note that you should restrict read/write access to these files to prevent malicious behavior.

+At this point in time this program DOES NOT automatically start up upon a reboot.
+To enable this I suggest using cron.
+You can create cronjobs by running the command "sudo crontab -e" and appending the job to the bottom of the file.
+Run "man cron" for more information.

+If you change the whitelist manually be sure to restart ICE to allow it to adjust rules accordingly.

+> [!CAUTION]
+> If this program is used incorrectly it is possible to become remotely disbarred from your machine.

 # Configuration

 ## Here is the default configuration: